cr0wnctf/cr0wnctf.github.io/_posts/2019-09-03-twctf19-phpnote.md

 This is a [HMAC check](https://en.wikipedia.org/wiki/HMAC), without knowing `$secret` we can't forge a malicious `Note` object with `isadmin` set to true.
-We can see the secret is generated using one of our login inputs:
+We can see the secret is derived from one of our login inputs:

 ```php
 function gen_secret($seed) {